majahe/NT2Taallesinternational/Guide/GitHub-Update-Guide.md

-# How to Update GitHub with Your Changes
+# How to Update GitHub with Your Changes..

 ## 📝 Overview